Brotherscodes/Mission_to_Mars/README.md

 # Final Result:

 The Final Product is a fully operative, organized web-app displaying all information in a central location: a website.
 The Flask application was ran and information was made available on a server.
-Each time the `"Scrape New Data"` button was clicked, our website and database information was updated with newly scraped information to include images, the latest article title, and a short news description from the NASA's site.
+Each time the `"Scrape New Data"` button was clicked, our website and database information was updated with newly scraped information to include images, the latest article title, and a short news description from NASA's site.

 Server: `127.0.0.1:5000`